timchenggu123/FlashMemorizeDroid/README.md

 ## Exporting your deck

 Once you have a deck opened using FlashMemorizeDroid you can export it as a .json file.
-The .json file contains all the text and pictures as well as your user data.
+The .json file contains all the text and pictures as well as your user data and can be used across devices.
 To export the file, navigate to the main screen of the app.
 Tap the menu icon on the top-right corner.
 In the drop-down menu, tap "Export Deck".
 Then, tap the deck you want to export on the main screen.
 An app selector should show up.
 Select a method you would like to use to share the .json file!